membrane/api-gateway/cli/examples/validation/xml/README.txt

 1. Go to the directory examples/validation/xml.

-2. Start "router.bat" or "router.sh".
+2. Start "service-proxy.bat" or "service-proxy.sh".

 3. Run "curl -d @year.xml http://localhost:2000/".
 Observe that you get a successful response.